-The Community Planning program provides funding and planning assistance to applicants for planning projects that benefit the community and the regional transportation system.
-Community Planning offers applicants an opportunity to participate in planning projects that will help maximize the use of the transit system.
-Eligible projects include the creation of transit-oriented development plans, transit access improvement plans, corridor plans and plan implementation efforts.
+The Community Planning program provides funding and planning assistance to applicants for implementation and planning projects that benefit the community and the regional transit system.
+Eligible implementation projects include zoning code updates, TOD developer discussion panels, pedestrian access improvement plans, and other innovative implementation approaches.
+Eligible planning projects include TOD plans, and corridor, subregional or local access improvement plans.
 The RTA has provided funding and planning assistance through the Community Planning program to over 100 local governments since 1998.
 To achieve a return on this investment through successful implementation of transit-oriented developments (TOD), transit station access improvement and service coordination efforts the RTA provides a seamless transition from planning to implementation through technical assistance and support upon the completion of the planning study.
 Interactive map of previously funded Transit-Oriented Development Studies.

 Job Access Reverse Commute / New Freedom

 The Job Access Reverse Commute (JARC) program is a federally funded program that provides operating and capital assistance for transportation services planned, designed, and carried out to meet the transportation needs of eligible low-income individuals and of reverse commuters regardless of income.
 The New Freedom program provides new public transportation services and public transportation alternatives beyond those required by the Americans with Disabilities Act (ADA).
 Projects funded through this program advance the vision and goals of the RTA by reducing transportation barriers and expanding mobility options available to persons with disabilities beyond the requirements of the ADA.

 Innovation, Coordination, and Enhancement (ICE)